 If you’re thinking, “yes,” think again.
 Not knowing is one of the greatest gifts.

 Life is so full of unpredictable beauty and magnificent surprises.
 And sometimes the sudden, unexpected arrival of this beauty is almost too much to handle.
 Do you know that feeling?
-When something is just too beautiful?
-When someone randomly says something or writes something or plays some tune that moves you to the point of tears…
+When something is just too beautiful.
+When someone randomly says something or writes something or plays some tune that surprises you and moves you to the point of tears.

-6. You free your mind from needless worries.
+6. You will free your mind from needless worries.

 Think about it…